syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/backstage.md

 {% previewsample "page.domainurl/code-snippet/ribbon/footer-items-cs1" %}

+## Target

+The `target` property specifies the element selector in which backstage will be positioned.
+By default backstage is positioned to ribbon element.
+The target element must have relative position, else backstage will get positioned based on the closest element which has relative position.

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/ribbon/target-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/target-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/target-cs1" %}

+## Back Button

+You can use the `backButton` property to customize the text and icon of the close button using the `text` and `iconCss` property.
+You can show the back button by setting the `visible` property to `true`.

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/ribbon/back-button-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/back-button-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/back-button-cs1" %}

+## Customization of backstage height and width

+You can customize the height and width of the backstage menu using the `height` and `width` property.

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/ribbon/customization-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/ribbon/customization-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/ribbon/customization-cs1" %}

 ## Show/hide backstage

 You can open/close the ribbon backstage view programmatically by using `showBackstage` and `hideBackstage` methods.